Saved from war, Bosnian trove of books finds new home

 The library also holds a vast archive of periodicals and the oldest Bosnian newspapers, wills and testaments and records of the old Sharia Court in Sarajevo.
 The original library premises, in the old town's Islamic school, survived the war but were deemed too small to continue housing the works.

-There are plans for a website to provide access to a digitalised collection of manuscripts.
+There are plans for a website to provide access to a digitalized collection of manuscripts.

 The library's opening marks a rare step forward for Bosnia's cultural life, which since the war has been caught up in the ethnic politicking that has slowed the country's recovery and development.